Aizawl: Capital of State of Mizoram (1987–present)

 Statehood provided Aizawl with enhanced access to resources, funding, and developmental schemes from the central government.
 This facilitated the implementation of infrastructure projects, such as Lengpui Airport, educational initiatives, healthcare programs, and poverty alleviation measures aimed at fostering socio-economic growth and improving the quality of life for its citizens.

-On 25 May 2025, Chief Minister Lalduhoma raised the need for developing a new city in Mizoram at the Niti Aayog meeting, stressing that 80 per cent of the state's population lives in the capital Aizawl.
-Speaking at the meeting in New Delhi, he said Aizawl has become congested and he proposed Thenzawl in Serchhip district, about 93 km from Aizawl, as the site for the new city, which will be able to accommodate 10-15 lakh residents.
+On 25 May 2025, Chief Minister Lalduhoma raised the need for developing a new city in Mizoram at the NITI Aayog meeting, stressing that 80 per cent of the state's population lived in the capital Aizawl.
+Speaking at the meeting in New Delhi, he said Aizawl had become congested and he proposed Thenzawl in Serchhip district, about 93 km from Aizawl, as the site for the new city, which would be able to accommodate 10–1.5 million residents.

 Geography and Climate

 Geography

 Aizawl lies at approximately 23°43′N, 92°43′E and is perched on the ridge of a hill at an average elevation of 1,132 meters (3,714 feet) above sea level.
 The topography features steep slopes, with elevations ranging from 60 meters to 1,509 meters, making the city a mix of rugged terrains.
 Aizawl is surrounded by lush greenery and is part of the Eastern Himalayan foothills.